 - A 2003 study in the Journal of Personality and Social Psychology looked at gratitude as a major factor in resilience after the 9/11 terrorist attacks.

 These are just a few examples of scientific studies that prove how a practice of gratitude builds fortitude, inner strength, grit, and resilience.
 Remember – gratitude and negative emotions can’t share the same space. #winning.

 We walk through this in greater detail in 25 Easy Ways to Practice Gratitude but here are the basics.

 Learn how to be grateful to yourself.
 First, practice gratitude towards yourself, and then once you have that mastered, begin to practice gratitude towards others.
 You need to fill your own cup first because an empty cup doesn’t have water to share.
 Once you have this down, it will be easy to be abundant with your gratitude toward others.

 Send gratitude to others.
 When you are ready, turn that gratitude towards others.
 There is a seismic movement that happens when you shift your gratitude towards others.
 By filling others, you double down on what is given back to you.
 Isn’t it beautiful how life works?

 Start a gratitude journal.
 With a gratitude journal, you can keep this list of ideas, create your own, or even keeping track of your own gratitudes.
-Find a beautiful journal (like our signature line of Gratitude Builds Fortitude journals) that inspires you and take it everywhere you go.
+Find a beautiful journal that inspires you and take it everywhere you go.